xxxbrem/framework/README.md

 # A General MD5 Covert Attack Framework Targeting Deep Learning Models and Datasets

-This repository contains the code to implement experiments from the paper .
+This repository contains the code to implement experiments from the paper `Seeing Is Not Always Believing: Invisible Collision Attack on Pre-Trained Models`.

 ## Get the Clean File and the Poisoned File